A Team of Doctors Helps a Young Family Defy Odds

 Doctors initially gave their baby four months to live, but with exceptional care and attention, Gabriel is defying odds.
 “Doctors call him their miracle baby,” she says.

-Now, just a few months shy of celebrating his second birthday, Gabriel has been seizure free for more than a year and doctors at University Hospital expect him to thrive as he continues to live with TSC.
-The Wentz family maintains an active relationship with University doctors, engaging in new treatment options that fit Gabriel’s prognosis.
+Now, just a few months shy of celebrating his second birthday, Gabriel has been seizure free for more than a year and doctors at University of Utah Health expect him to thrive as he continues to live with TSC.
+The Wentz family maintains an active relationship with U of U Health doctors, engaging in new treatment options that fit Gabriel’s prognosis.

-Through it all, Julia and Frank say they’ve felt the support of the caregivers at University Hospital.
+Through it all, Julia and Frank say they’ve felt the support of the caregivers at University of Utah Health.
 “They made sure we were well informed and that we never felt alone,” Julia says.
 “It’s a blessing to know we have a family of doctors we can trust.”

 Give a Gift Online